Lumiazaine/PS2-SMB/README.md

 For psx you will need psxvcd for make all .bin or .cue files into .vcd files and put on POPS folder.

 For download game cover,disc, and screen-shots (batch and per game) you will need OPL Manager.

+POPS Files must be edited with your ip and drop all files in your POPS folder